CoAct

 The content on this page was translated automatically.

-Integrated urban-rural concept for the production of activated carbon and energy sources from residual biomasses
+Integrated urban-rural concept for the production of activated carbon and energy sources from residual biomass

 Motivation

-In order to achieve their climate protection goals, municipalities and counties are faced with the challenge of using renewable energy sources and replacing products generated from fossil raw materials.
-While renewable raw materials from forestry and agriculture are used on a large scale for energy or materials, residual biomasses, e.g. leaves, landscape maintenance material or orchard cuttings, are not used or at least not used in a high-quality way.
+Municipalities and districts are faced with the challenge of using renewable energy sources and replacing products made from fossil raw materials in order to achieve their climate protection goals.
+While renewable raw materials from forestry and agriculture are used on a large scale for energy or material purposes, residual biomass, e.g. leaves, landscape maintenance material or fruit tree cuttings, are not utilized, or at least not to a high standard.

 Goals and approach

-This is where the CoAct project comes in and pursues the goal of converting residual biomasses available in the city of Friedrichshafen and the Lake Constance district into a storable energy source and into activated carbon.
-By using the products as a renewable fuel or for wastewater, landfill leachate or drinking water treatment, positive effects are expected for regional value creation, the environment and, last but not least, climate protection.
-To achieve this goal, the nine project partners will jointly develop a concept for the valorization of residual biomass.
+This is where the CoAct project comes in and pursues the goal of converting residual biomass available in the city of Friedrichshafen and the Lake Constance district into a storable energy source and into activated carbon.
+The use of the products as a renewable fuel or for wastewater, landfill leachate or drinking water treatment is expected to have positive effects on regional value creation, the environment and, last but not least, climate protection.
+In order to achieve this goal, the nine project partners will jointly develop a concept for the valorization of residual biomass.

 Project information